cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 }
 ```

-FlushStatus will be in `NOTINFLUSH` state when the channel is not in an upgrade handshake.
+`flushStatus` will be in `NOTINFLUSH` state when the channel is not in an upgrade handshake.
 It will be in `FLUSHING` mode when the channel end is flushing in-flight packets.
-The FlushStatus will change to `FLUSHCOMPLETE` once there are no in-flight packets left and the channelEnd is ready to move to OPEN.
+The flush status will change to `FLUSHCOMPLETE` once there are no in-flight packets left and the channel end is ready to move to OPEN.

 All other parameters will remain the same during the upgrade handshake until the upgrade handshake completes.
 When the channel is reset to `OPEN` on a successful upgrade handshake, the fields on the channel end will be switched over to the `UpgradeFields` specified in the upgrade.